 Step 6: Fertilize Hawaiian Chili Peppers

 Fertilize your Hawaiian chili pepper with a low-nitrogen fertilizer within the first month after transplanting.
-Feed it when flowers appear and again every two weeks while the plant sets fruit.
-Stop feeding when the plant stops blooming.
+Fertilize again when flowers appear and again every two weeks while the plant sets fruit.
+Stop fertilizing when the plant stops blooming.

 Step 7: Protect Plants in Heat

 Protect your pepper plant during hot weather.
 Although they like warm weather, Hawaiian pepper plants can stop blooming and even drop fruit when the outdoor temperatures go above 95 degrees Fahrenheit.
 To keep the plant as cool as possible, protect it with screening such as a bamboo screen to block out the majority of the sun.